Skip to content

 $ curl --request POST \

---url http://<account-name>.app.spacelift.io/graphql \
+--url https://<account-name>.app.spacelift.io/graphql \

 --header 'Authorization: Bearer <token>' \